shubxdoc/food-explorer/README.md

 ## Description

-This is a Food Explorer application built with React that allows users to search for food products, filter by category, and view more products with infinite scroll.
-The app uses the OpenFoodFacts API to fetch product data.
+A React-based food search application that allows users to search products, filter by category, and use infinite scroll for displaying more results.

 ## Technologies Used